.jpg)

 _

-Aidan's Prayer -
+Aidan's Prayer - |

-Then with the turning of the tide, prepare me to carry Your presence to the busy world beyond, the world that rushes in on me, till the waters come again and fold me back to You.
+Leave me alone with God as much as may be. prepare me to carry Your presence to the busy world beyond, the world that rushes in on me, till the waters come again and fold me back to You. |

 Thanks to Natalie Colline for this excellent guest blog...